hephaestus-compiler-project/hephaestus-pldi-eval/README.md

   our bug database.
 * `database/bugs.json`: This JSON file contains the bugs of `database/bugdb.sqlite`.
-* `example_bugs/`: Contains the test programs that trigger the two compiler bugs demonstrated in Section II of our paper.
 * `hephaestus/`: Contains the source code of the tool (provided as a git submodule) used for testing the compilers of Java, Kotlin, and Groovy.
 The name of our tool is `Hephaestus`.